 How to Use Fibonacci Retracement Levels

 While useful, Fibonacci levels will not always pinpoint exact market turning points.
 They provide an estimated entry area but not an exact entry point.
-There is no guarantee the price will stop and reverse at a particular Fibonacci level, or at any of them.
+There is no guarantee that the price will stop and reverse at a particular Fibonacci level or at any of them.

-If the price retraces 100% of the last price wave the trend may be in question.

-If you use the Fibonacci retracement tool on very small price moves it may not provide much insight.
+If the price retraces 100% of the last price wave, that may mean the trend has failed.
+Further, if you use the Fibonacci retracement tool on very small price moves, it might not provide much insight.
 The levels will be so close together that almost every price level appears important.

 Fibonacci retracements provide some areas of interest to watch on pullbacks.
 They can act as confirmation if you get a trade signal in the area of a Fibonacci level.
 Play around with Fibonacci retracement levels, apply them to your charts, and incorporate them if you find that they help your trading.